o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 weight: 100
 ---

-In Open 3D Engine, the synchronization needed for multiplayer support is performed through *multiplayer components*.
+In **Open 3D Engine (O3DE)**, the synchronization needed for multiplayer support is performed through *multiplayer components*.
 Like other components in O3DE, these are attached to *entities*.
-Multiplayer components offer the capability to receive function calls from a remote source, *remote procedure calls (RPC)*, and define the data to be synchronized across the network.
-Each multiplayer component, normally generated as an [autocomponent](./autocomponents), defines its own requirements for other data to be present and which functions are available.
+Multiplayer components can receive *remote procedure calls (RPC)*, which are function calls from a remote source.
+Multiplayer components also define the data to be synchronized across the network.
+Each multiplayer component, normally generated as an [auto-component](./autocomponents), defines its own requirements for other data to be present and defines which functions are available.

 Some of the features offered in the O3DE Multiplayer Gem include: